CyphrRiot/ArchRiot/ROADMAP.md

 - **READ ENTIRE SCRIPT FIRST**: Then implement everything in one edit
 - **CHECK FOR DUPLICATES**: Always verify packages/commands don't already exist in YAML
 - **CHECK EXISTING SYSTEM**: Use system commands to understand how packages should be configured and what dependencies exist - NOT to skip installation
+- **100% CERTAINTY REQUIRED**: DO NOT COMPLETE ANY TASK UNTIL YOU ARE 100% CERTAIN IT WORKS CORRECTLY
 - **NO BABYSITTING**: Don't require step-by-step guidance when source script has all info

 ### IMPLEMENTATION APPROACH